EssentialGG/Elementa/README.md

 There are many more events than solely those two, and they can be found throughout `UIComponent`.
 Keep in mind that all events stem from the Window component, and events must be manually called on the Window.
 For example, in order to receive an `onMouseClick` event, you MUST call Window#mouseClick.
-In a GuiScreen, this would be done by overriding the `mouseClicked` method.
+This is also all handled by Elementa's WindowScreen.

 ## All together